gerasimidisk/masterpeakers/README.md

 So, this is my first attempt of constructing a full-stack web application!

 - Small brief
 Masterpeakers is an e-shop that sells games.
-Here, users, are allowed to view available games, add them to their cart and make purchases!
+Here, users are allowed to view available games, add them into their cart and perform purchases!
-Also, it includes about and contact page.
+Also, it includes "about" and "contact" page.
-Administrators can manage users and games with all necessary CRUD functions.
+Administrators can manage users and games including all necessary CRUD functions.

 - Features
  * User authentication and authorization,